UtilityHotbar/cosmic-cairn/cairn-srd.md

 - Give players opportunities to solve problems and interact with the world.

 ### Treasure
-- A Treasure is specific to the environment from where it is recovered.
-It tells a story.
+- A Treasure anything that attracts the players.
+This can mean information, sources of power, literal wealth, or valuable artefacts.
-- Treasure is highly valuable, almost always bulky,and rarely useful beyond its worth and prestige.
+- Treasure is highly valuable, almost always bulky, and rarely useful beyond its worth and prestige.
-- Relics are not Treasure,though they are useful and interesting.
+- Relics are not Treasure, though they are useful and interesting.
-- Use **Treasure** as a lure to exotic locations under the protection of intimidating foes.
+- Use Treasure as a lure to exotic locations under the protection of intimidating foes.

 ### Choice
 - Give players a solid choice to force outcomes when the situation  lulls.
-- Use binary&quot; so, A or B?&quot; responses when their intentions are vague.
+- Use binary &quot; so, A or B?&quot; responses when their intentions are vague.
 - Work together with this conversational progress to keep the game moving.
 - Ensure that the player character's actions leave their mark on the game world.

 ### Die of Fate
-- Occasionally you will want an element of randomness (e.g. the weather,unique character knowledge,etc.).
+- Occasionally you will want an element of randomness (e.g. the weather, unique character knowledge, etc.).
 - In these situations, roll 1d6.
-A roll of 4 or more generally favors the players.
+A roll of 5-6 or more generally favors the players.
+3-4, trouble or bad luck on the horizon.
+1-2, trouble around the corner.
-- A roll of 3 or under tends to mean bad luck for the PCs or their allies.

 [back to index](#index)
 <p></p>

 ## Principles for Players
 ### Agency
-- Attributes and related saves do not define your character.They are tools.
+- Attributes and related saves do not define your character.
+They are tools.
-- Don't ask only what your character would do, ask what you would do,too.
+- Don't ask only what your character would do, ask what you would do, too.
 - Be creative with your intuition, items, and connections.

 ### Teamwork